Visit the institution website for COVID‑19 updates

 2:1 (or international equivalent) in a discipline with significant economics content.

 Months of entry

-The core modules on this course will provide you with a solid grounding in economics, while specialised modules give you the opportunity to address current theories, issues and evidence in economic policy as applied to developing countries.
+This course explores current theories, issues and evidence in economic policy as applied to developing countries.

 Information for international students

-English language requirements: IELTS 7.0 (no less than 6.0 in any element).
+IELTS 6.5 (with no less than 6.0 in any element)